 The protesters included school students who were uncertain about the new route to their schools.
 The people gathered were concerned about the long way they had to traverse even when someone needed urgent medical attention.

 Bishnu Maya Chettri, one among the protesters informed that for past one week the locals had been guarding the walkway till late night due to reports of army authorities planning to cordon it.
 Saying that the act of the army is unacceptable, she demanded the immediate removal of the fence to allow their passage.

 When asked about the next step, the residents informed about petitioning to the High Court for a stay order with a genuine grievance that all stakeholders were not kept into confidence while taking this sudden step by the military establishment.

-A team of police personnels reached the spot to take the stock of the matter and maintain law and order.
+A team of police personnel reached the spot to take the stock of the matter and maintain law and order.

-District Collector (East), Raj Yadav, present on the spot to take stock of the grievances held a meeting with army officials and took their assurance to cause minimum inconvenience to the civilians by keeping the walkway opened till an amicable solution was reached with intervention of highest authorities in the state including the Chief Minister.
+District Collector (East), Raj Yadav, present on the spot to take stock of the grievances held a meeting with army officials and took their assurance to cause minimum inconvenience to the civilians by keeping the walkway opened till an amicable solution was reached with the intervention of highest authorities of the state, including the Chief Minister.